 NYCERS is a cost-sharing, multiple-employer public employee retirement system.
-In addition to the City of New York (various agencies, boards and commissions), members are employed by Participating Employers such as the NYC Transit Authority and NYC Health + Hospitals (see the Glossary of Terms section on page 85 for a complete listing).
+In addition to the City of New York (various agencies, boards and commissions), members are employed by Participating Employers such as the NYC Transit Authority and NYC Health + Hospitals (for a complete listing, see Participating Employers on page 108).

 NYCERS performs many functions for active members and retirees alike.
 Among other things, each year NYCERS issues and processes thousands of loans, refunds and Buy-Back applications.
-For retirees, NYCERS verifies retirement allowances, calculates Cost-of- Living Adjustments (COLA), and much more.
+For retirees, NYCERS verifies retirement allowances, calculates Cost-of-Living Adjustments (COLA), and much more.

 NYCERS is dedicated to a client-centered approach to quality service delivery.
-Whether it's upgrading Information Technology infrastructure, facilitating access to information, developing customer service upgrades, or instituting advanced security measures, NYCERS is committed to sustaining quality service delivery for all members, retirees and beneficiaries.
+Whether it's upgrading Information Technology infrastructure, facilitating access to information, developing customer service upgrades or instituting advanced security measures, NYCERS is committed to sustaining quality service delivery for all members, retirees and beneficiaries.